hascheel/ng-bootstrap-role-based-authorization-client-server-example/README.md

 **Path: /tsconfig.json**

 The paths property has been added to map the `@app` and `@environments` aliases to the `/src/app` and `/src/environments` directories.
 This allows imports to be relative to the app and environments folders by prefixing import paths with aliases instead of having to use long relative paths (e.g. `import MyComponent from '@app/MyComponent'` instead of `import MyComponent from '../../../MyComponent'`).

+## Disable fake back-end

+The fake back-end makes it possible to use the client serverless in a browser for easier development.

+When disabling the fake back-end the URL in `/src/environments/environment.prod.ts` and `/src/environments/environment.ts`is used to call an external api.

+To disable the fake back-end remove or comment out the line below the comment `// provider used to create fake backend` located in the `/src/app/app.module.ts`.

 ## Implementations